joho1968/cloudbridge-mattermost/cloudbridge-mattermost/README.txt

 * Notifications for plugin uninstallation
 * Notifications for new/edited user
 * Notifications for deleted user
-* Notifications for admin e-mail change

 The plugin can also make use of additional functionality such as posting to a specific channel/user, overriding bot names, and additionally mention specific users.

 Other notes:

 * This plugin **may** work with earlier versions of WordPress
-* This plugin has been tested with **PHP 7.4.x and 8.1.x** at the time of this writing
-* This plugin has been tested with **WordPress 5.5.x to 6.7.x** at the time of this writing
+* This plugin has been tested with **WordPress 5.5.3 to 6.8.x** at the time of this writing
 * This plugin has been tested with **Mattermost 5.x to 10.x** at the time of this writing
 * This plugin optionally makes use of the `mb_` PHP functions
 * This plugin may create entries in your PHP error log (if active)